 3311 Advanced Genetics - Molecular

 4 credits

 A seminar course whose major focus is molecular genetics.
 The course extends the general principles learned in Biology 2203.
 Prerequisites: Biology 2203, Chemistry 2217.
 Biology major Group 1 course.

 3315 Cell Biology of Model Organisms

 4 credits

 This course will focus on the cell biology of selected model organisms including yeast, nematodes, fruit flies, and zebrafish.
 The course includes a laboratory which will focus on using these model organisms to investigate aspects of cell biology that are amenable to analysis in each species.

 Prerequisite: Biology 3310.
 Biology major Group 1 course.

 3316 Animal Physiology

 4 credits

 A study and analysis of functional processes in animals and the involvement of these processes in homeostatic regulation.
 Topics include osmotic and ionic regulation, excretion, respiration, circulation, muscles, nervous communication, and hormones.

 This course is designed for students majoring in Biology.

 Course includes laboratory.
 Prerequisites: Biology 1112, Chemistry 1102.
 Biology major Group 2 course.

+3320 Neurobiology

+An investigation into information routing in the brain, spinal cord, and nerves.
+Includes consideration of how nerve cells conduct information and communicate with each other; a study of perception and control of movement, and a detailed examination of the history of neurobiological research and how we learn from those who have disorders of the nervous system.

+Biology Major Group 2 course Prerequisites: Biology 1112, Chemistry 1102

 3321 Evolution

 4 credits

 The evidence, the mode, and the implications of organic evolution treated in such a manner as to emphasize the function of evolution as the greatest general unifying principle in biology.
 Special attention is paid to the many recent contributions of research to this field.
 Prerequisite: Biology 2203.
 Biology major Group 4 course.

 3323 Developmental Biology

 4 credits

 A study of morphogenesis, including structural and biochemical changes during development and the mechanisms which control developmental processes.
 Control, patterns, and the mechanisms of the morphogenetic cell movements are considered in depth.
 Course includes laboratory.

-Prerequisite: Biology 3310.
+Prerequisite: Biology 1112.
+Chemistry 1102.
 Biology major Group 2 course.

 3324 Comparative Anatomy of Vertebrates

 4 credits

 A study of vertebrate structure in relation to phylogeny, ontogeny, and function, emphasizing morphological adaptation for function.
 The laboratory investigation compares the detailed anatomy of a fish (shark), an amphibian (Necturus), and a mammal (cat).
 Course includes laboratory.

 Prerequisites: Biology 1112, Mathematics 1001 or passing the arithmetic portion of the mathematics proficiency test, Mathematics 1002 or passing the algebra portion of the mathematics proficiency test.

 Biology major Group 2 course.